Dry Hair is Not Your Enemy

 Well, that is true if you are using typical dry shampoo from an aerosol can.
 Instead, make your own dry shampoo spray to stretch out the days between shampooing.

-Alternating with dry shampoo helps to keep your hair and scalp moisturized.
-Which makes it a great friend to have when you want to keep dry hair away.
+Alternating with dry shampoo helps keep your hair and scalp moisturized, making it a great friend to have when you want to keep dry hair away.

 Are You Conditioning?

 Many people seem to skip conditioner altogether.
 There’s a reason why shampoo and conditioner are sold in pairs…

 - Most often too much conditioner is applied.
 A dime to nickel size amount works best for most hair types.

 - Avoid the scalp, it already does a great job of producing oil.
 Applying conditioner to your roots can weigh your hair down making it flat or worse – greasy.

-And truth be told, no matter how much conditioner you apply to your ends, they will eventually become dry.
-Especially if you are using hot tools regularly.
+And truth be told, no matter how much conditioner you apply to your ends, they will eventually become dry, especially if you regularly use hot tools.
 Therefore, you should have your hair trimmed regularly.

 Is a Dry Scalp the Culprit?